flyingluscas/steamcmd-docker/README.md

 # SteamCMD with Docker

-Just a SteamCMD installation with Docker to run [some of my dedicated servers](https://github.com/flyingluscas/steam-dedicated-servers) ;)
+Just a SteamCMD installation with Docker to run [some of my dedicated servers][link-dedicated-servers] ;)

 ## Install